 Much of OSA archaeological field work is done under contract.
 For some projects, our clients institute their own photo policies, and we defer to those policies.
 Additionally, there may be issues of sensitivity or confidentiality.
 If you encounter OSA staff on an archaeological field work project, ask for the Project Manager to inquire about permissions before taking and sharing photos.

 Typically when interacting with the public, OSA ensures that the artifacts we showcase are not culturally sensitive.
-When interacting with archaeologists at an event or in our office, we typically encourage event and object photographs; however it is courteous to ask for permission first.
+When interacting with archaeologists at a public event we typically encourage event and object photographs; however it is courteous to ask for permission first.

 Many children attend our public events.
 Regarding social media, be aware of privacy and safety issues for minors.
 If you don't have permission from parents or guardians, do not publicly post images of children.